By David Rich

 A fishing license is only $100 a day and the catch limit is one trout a day but then the trout are matchlessly big honkers.
 You might be able to eat on one for about a month so as to recoup your investment.
 I continued to the heartland of Tierra del Fuego where the wind blows less than 50 MPH, to the heart of the heart, which is what Tolhuin means in the local dialect of extinct indigenous.

-Tolhuin is a tiny town on the east end of 50 mile long Lago Fagano and arguably boasts the best bakery in the world, a claim that gives me pause when trying sturdily to remember the taste treats offered by bakeries on the left bank in Paris, those in Vienna and all over Switzerland.
+Tolhuin is a tiny town on the east end of 50-mile long Lago Fagano and arguably boasts the best bakery in the world, a claim that gives me pause when trying sturdily to remember the tasty treats offered by bakeries on the left bank in Paris, those in Vienna and all over Switzerland.
 But then Tolhuin’s Panaderia la Union is open 365 days a year, 366 in Leap Years, to tempt you to cardiac hotel.

 I was there on Christmas and New Year’s Days, cadging cappuccinos for $.37, almond bark bitter chocolate for $3 a pound and pastries in varieties too unfamiliar to list but in infinite assortments from fruit-filled to dark chocolate-dipped, eats to expire for, perhaps literally.
-Argentinean prices haven’t been so low for decades but slightly over a year ago they crashed, along with the dollar-denominated Peso, which now trades between 3.3 and 3.6 to the U.S. dollar.
+Argentinean prices haven’t been so low for decades but slightly over a year ago they crashed, along with the dollar-denominated Peso.

 The huge Maritime, Penal and Antarctica Museum is housed in a sprawling five-spoked penitentiary built by and for bad guys and political prisoners (from Russian Anarchist philosopher, Simon Radowitzky to a noted Argentine author, Ricardo Rojas).
 The maritime portion displays scale models of the important early explorers from Magellan to the Dutch, English and Portuguese.